Johan Cruyff: Illness, death, and tributes

 In mid-February 2016, he stated that he had been responding well to chemotherapy and was "winning" his cancer battle.
 On 2 March 2016, he was in attendance on the second day of winter testing at the Circuit de Catalunya just outside Barcelona and visited Dutch Formula One driver Max Verstappen.
 Cruyff appeared to be in good spirits and it is believed this was the last time he was seen in public.
 On the morning of 24 March 2016, in a clinic in Barcelona, Cruyff died at the age of 68, surrounded by his wife, children, and grandchildren.
 His lung cancer had metastasized to his brain and a week before his death he had begun to lose his ability to speak as well as movement on his left side.
 He was cremated in Barcelona within 24 hours of his death.
 A private ceremony was held, attended only by his wife, children and grandchildren.

 Within a week of his death, several people (including players and managers) and organisations (including clubs) paid tribute to him, especially via social media.
 Thousands of Barcelona fans passed through the memorial to Cruyff, opened inside the Camp Nou stadium, to pay tribute.
 Former Barcelona president Sandro Rosell, who did not have a good relationship with Cruyff, was among the early visitors to the memorial.
 Real Madrid president Florentino Pérez led a Real Madrid delegation to the memorial, including former players Emilio Butragueño and Amancio Amaro.

 A friendly match between the Netherlands and France was held on the day after Cruyff's death.
-The play (at the Amsterdam Arena) was stopped in the 14th minute as players, staff, and supporters gave a minute's applause for Cruyff, who wore the number 14 shirt for his country.
+The play (at the Amsterdam Arena) was stopped in the 14th minute as players, staff, and supporters gave a minute's applause for Cruyff.
 Mascots from both teams took to the pitch wearing Netherlands national team shirts adorned with Cruyff's number 14 on the front, while there were numerous banners in the spectators' stands bearing the simple message, "Johan Bedankt" ("Thank you Johan").